 First editions.
 Two volumes.
-Finely rebound by Bayntun-Riviere of Bath for Sotherans in elaborately decorated full crushed red morocco, the spines with 5 raised bands and titles in gilt.
-Gilt decorated inner boards, marbled endpapers and clean tissue-guarded title-pages.
+Finely rebound by Bayntun-Riviere of Bath for Sotherans [n.d. but c.1930] in elaborately decorated full crushed red morocco, spines with 5 raised bands and titles in gilt.
+Gilt decorated inner boards, marbled endpapers and clean tissue-guard title-pages.
 Binder's initials stamped in gilt to the lower back boards.
 All edges gilt.
 The publisher's original red cloth bindings have been tipped in at the rear of each book, plus the original pale blue ffep in the copy of Alice.
 Illustrated with frontispieces and 90 illustrations across the two volumes by John Tenniel.
-Both book covers feature gilt stamped reproductions of John Tenniel's White Rabbit and Red Queen.
-The books are housed in a snug, sturdy red-cloth slip-case.
-Additionally, there is a note headed 'Sotheran's detailing the increase in price of both volumes between c.1972 and 1983.
+Both book covers feature gilt stamped reproductions of John Tenniel's illustrations of White Rabbit and Red Queen.
+The books are housed in a red-cloth slip-case.
+Additionally, there is a hand-written note headed 'Sotheran's detailing the increase in value of both volumes between c.1972 and 1983.

 The copy of Through the Looking-Glass is the 1872 first edition first impression.
 Much like Alice in Wonderland, it was published for the Christmas market and bears the following year's date in its imprint.
 It was actually printed and published in December 1871, in an edition of 9,000 copies.
 As with all other true firsts of TTLG this has the "wade" typo on page 21 that was changed to "wabe" in later editions.
 The boards remain square, with a few light surface marks.
 A really lovely companion to the earlier Alice, retaining all original components and text points associated with the first edition.